 Chemicals in the water and water supply include heavy metals, salts, and pharmaceutical drugs caused by human waste materials, contaminating the water and water supply.

-Water that comes from springs, lakes, and waterfalls has natural microorganisms and salts.
-This will, in turn, go to public water treatment and is stored for supplying the community.
+Water from springs, lakes, and waterfalls has natural microorganisms and salts.
+This will, in turn, go to public water treatment and be stored for the community's supply.

-Not only that but also phytoplankton, one of the natural floras of water, can sometimes be found.
-Phytoplankton is a type of microscopic plant that drifts off to different bodies of water.
+Also, phytoplankton, one of the natural floras of water, can sometimes be found.
+Phytoplankton is a microscopic plant that drifts off to different bodies of water.

 Sometimes, chemicals such as iron, potassium, sodium, and other chemicals known to man are present in drinking water.
 These chemicals are caused by human waste products that contaminate these water sources.

-Not to mention the volatile organic compounds, they also pollute the water by leaking through the water supply by soil.
+The volatile organic compounds also pollute the water by leaking through the water supply by soil.

-Volatile organic compounds, also known as VOCs, are rapidly evaporating compounds chemically designed for specific use at home, school, and anywhere you can think of.
+Volatile organic compounds, also known as VOCs, are rapidly evaporating compounds chemically designed for specific use at home, school, and anywhere.

 Other Reasons Why Solids End Up Dissolved in Water

 These minerals can also come from human activities.
-Agricultural and urban runoff can carry excess minerals into water sources, as can wastewater discharges, industrial wastewater, and salt used to de-ice roads.
+Agricultural and urban runoff, such as wastewater discharges, industrial wastewater, and salt used to de-ice roads, can carry excess minerals into water sources.

 What is the Acceptable Total Dissolved Solids (TDS) Level in Drinking Water

 Total Dissolved Solids (TDS) are measured in milligrams per unit volume of water (mg/L) and are also referred to as parts per million (ppm).
-For drinking water, the maximum concentration level set by EPA is 500 mg/L.
+The EPA has set the maximum concentration level for drinking water at 500 mg/L.

 Factors Affecting TDS